rancher/rancher-docs/shared-files/_glossary.md

         Managed cluster
     </dt>
     <dd>
         A Kubernetes cluster that is managed by a Rancher server.
-Managed clusters can run on a variety of infrastructure and can be located anywhere.
+Managed clusters can run on a variety of infrastructure and can be located anywhere, including in the cloud, on-premises, or in air-gapped environments.
     </dd>
     <p>
         <b>Synonyms:</b> <i>Downstream cluster</i>